BugSplat-Git/ngx-animated-counter/README.md

 })
 ```

 The component takes one input with three properties.
-The properties are the start number, the end number and the amount of time to delay in miliseconds incrementing by 1:
+The properties are the start number, the end number and the amount of time to delay in milliseconds incrementing by 1:

 ```ts
 public params: NgAnimatedCounterParams = { start: 20, end: 50, interval: 10 };